 - Combine the 3/4 C of melted butter, brown sugar, flour, oats, and baking soda.
 Press half of the oatmeal mixture into the bottom of an 8×8″ pan.
 Bake for 10 minutes.
 Remove pan from oven and sprinkle chocolate chips and pecans over the crust.
 Pour caramel mixture over chocolate chips.
 Crumble remaining oatmeal mixture over caramel.

 - Return to the oven and bake an additional 15-20 minutes, until the edges are lightly browned.
-Remove from the oven and cool completely before cutting into squares or just dive in with a fork.
+Remove from the oven and sprinkle the top with a few generous pinches of salt for that great salty/sweet combo.
+Cool completely before cutting into squares or just dive in with a fork.
 (Note: Don’t freak out about the caramel that will inevitably stick to the sides of your pan.
 Since it’s all just sugar it will wash off easily in hot water or the dishwasher.)